casualuser/compound-angular/README.md

  Finally, dev / testing / deployment Coangular will use Grunt from Yo.
-We'll factor in functionality of 'compound server' and 'compound test' with a new coangular grunt.js.
+We'll factor in functionality of 'compound server' and 'compound test' into an extended coangular grunt.js by Yo.

 ## Testing